Slides

 For concerts, there's the keyboard.
 Played on special occasions, and every Tuesday, market day, a carillon concert of an hour.

-If you want to know what it looks and sounds like, watch this clip.
+If you want to know what it looks and sounds like, watch this video clip.

 In that video, you'll notice that with the interior shots, you hardly hear the bells at all.
 That is absolutely real.
 When you're inside the tower and the 15 minutes tunes are automatically played, the rattling and squeaking of the antique machinery overrules everything else.